Yuka began tap dancing at the age of 10 in Osaka, Japan. In 2004, she joined a tap company, called Beis Crew; performed throughout Japan.

-In 2005, Yuka moved to New York City, performing at venues such as the Lincoln Center, Joe's Pub, Symphony Space, Aaron Davis Hall, Knitting Factory among others.
-Yuka was a member of Mable Lee's Dancing Ladies and has performed in the New York Tap Extravaganza and the New York City Tap Festival.
+In 2005, Yuka moved to New York City to further her career.
+Yuka became a member of Mable Lee's Dancing Ladies and has performed in the New York Tap Extravaganza and the New York City Tap Festival.

-Yuka was also a member of Dormeshia Sumbry Edward's Sophisticated Ladies performing weekly at the world famous Cotton Club for three and a half years.
+Yuka was also a member of Dormeshia Sumbry Edwards Sophisticated Ladies performing weekly at the world famous Cotton Club.

 Yuka's latest highlights include performing at the New York Tap Extravaganza, the Blue Note, the Colbert Report on Comedy Central and Jazz at Lincoln Center, orchestrated by Wynton Marsalis, choreographed by Jared Grimes.

 Most recently, Yuka was a member of Tapestry, a professional repertory tap dance company based in Austin, TX.
 Yuka has also performed at SXSW, one of the world's biggest film, interactive media, and music festivals as a solo tap dancer.